-Chorionic villus sampling, often referred to as CVS, is a diagnostic test for identifying chromosome abnormalities and other inherited disorders.
+Chorionic villus sampling often referred to as CVS, is a diagnostic test for identifying chromosome abnormalities and other inherited disorders.
 This test may be recommended by your health care provider if you or your partner has family medical histories that reveal potential risks.
+The main advantage of CVS is you receive results early in your pregnancy.

 How is the chorionic villus sampling (CVS) performed?